What is lymphocytic colitis?

 The colon often looks normal on a colonoscopy.
-During the colonoscopy, your healthcare provider can take out tissue samples of your colon.
-Then he or she will look at it under a microscope to tell if you have lymphocytic colitis.
+During the colonoscopy, your healthcare provider can take out a small tissue sample of your colon.
+This is called a biopsy.
+The biopsy will be examined under a microscope in a lab to determine if you have lymphocytic colitis.

 How is lymphocytic colitis treated?

 Your healthcare provider may prescribe medicines and suggest diet changes to treat your condition.

 Your healthcare provider may give you antidiarrheal medicines.
 You may also need budesonide, mesalamine, bismuth subsalicylate, or cholestyramine if you still have symptoms.

 If the medicines you take make your symptoms worse, your healthcare provider may stop your treatment with those medicines.